-The variation of the conditions of the permit and date[s] on which they are to take effect are specified in Schedule 1 to this notice.
-A consolidated permit as varied by this notice [and by variation notices ref 001 - 004] is set out in Schedule 2.
+The variation of the conditions of the permit and date on which they are to take effect are specified in Schedule 1 of this notice.

 Signed on behalf of Coventry City Council

-Date
+S. Das

+Date3 rd June 2016

-Neil Chaplin Environmental Protection Officer
+Environmental Protection Officer

-An Authorised Officer of the Council
+An authorised officer of the Council